Data Engineer

 Create job alert

+Our client is on the lookout for a passionate and skilled Data Engineer to join a dynamic Data Team at their Poole location.
 This role is a fantastic opportunity for someone who is driven and possesses a solid understanding of SQL, various scripting languages, and Excel.
-This will be flexible hybrid working model, combining in-office collaboration with the convenience of remote work.
+They offer a flexible hybrid working model, combining in-office collaboration with the convenience of remote work.
 However, it's important for the candidate to be based in Dorset or its surrounding areas, as they value the synergy of face-to-face interactions.

 • Process Automation: Contribute to the automation of daily business activities, streamlining workflows for efficiency and effectiveness.